sanity-io/react-native-with-sanity-presentation-mode/README.md

 Update any URLs in the Studio's project CORS origins accordingly.
 Any host that wants to query your project has to be allowed in those project CORS settings -- credentials need to be allowed if that host wants to pass a Sanity authorization token as part of that query (see Token Management below).

 ## Token Management
 DO NOT STORE A SANITY TOKEN IN ANY FRONT END -- IT IS AN API KEY.
 A non-persistent "session" key is received as a query parameter from the Presentation plugin when it loads its configured "enable" page route.
-In this project, that session key is then exchanged for a token via the `api/validate` serverless expo function.
+In this project, that session key is then exchanged for a token via the `api/validate` vercel serverless function.

 ## Other Notes
 Several standard modules from Node that are part of the @sanity library but are not in the React Native runtime are shimmed using metro.config.js.
 Run the expo start command above with the `--clear` flag to clear the metro cache if you make additions/modifications to those shims for your own use case.